 Program Outcomes: Since conflict and difficult situations are present in almost every field, students can pursue careers in business management, social work, counseling, human resources, construction management, and labor relations.

 Pepperdine Caruso School of Law’s online MDR program assists professionals across a variety of industries to confidently resolve conflicts and negotiate complex transactions.
-The online MDR program is offered by Pepperdine Caruso School of Law’s Straus Institute, which is top-ranked for dispute resolution by U.S. News & World Report in 2021.
+The online MDR program is offered by Pepperdine Caruso School of Law’s Straus Institute, which is ranked #1 for dispute resolution by U.S. News & World Report.
 Learn more about Pepperdine Caruso School of Law’s online Master of Dispute Resolution program.

 A Juris Doctor degree is the required legal degree for professionals who are pursuing a career as a practicing attorney.
 JD degree programs at American Bar Association accredited law schools typically focus on all aspects of U.S. law and legal procedure to prepare students to research cases, prosecute or defend lawsuits, and argue on behalf of a wide variety of individual clients and businesses.
 A JD degree includes preparation for passing a state bar exam, which allows attorney’s to practice in their chosen state.